You typically want to stay away from fruits on ketogenic diets. Find out if cranberries are an exception to this guideline.

-- Of which fiber: 1.3 grams
+- Of which fiber: 1 gram

-- Net carbs: 2.1 grams
+- Net carbs: 2.4 grams

 Carbs in dried cranberries

 Since dried cranberries generally have a more bitter taste you will mainly find dried cranberries with added sugar or sweeteners.

 If you do have the choice between dried cranberries with or without added sugar, the ones with no added sugar are more keto-friendly.